buttonwoodcx/bcx-aurelia-dnd/src/tutorial/source-and-target-part3.md

 > Notice we use `show.bind`, not `if.bind` here.
 Aurelia `if.bind` add/remove the element from DOM tree, while `show.bind` simplify toggle css `visibility`.
 Because we have a reference "dndElement" on this DOM node, we don't want `if.bind` add/remove it, that will skip our `dndService.addSource(...)` and `dndService.removeSource(...)` in component's `attached()` and `detached()` callbacks.

 That is the full version of the first example [move object](#/simple).

-Next, let's see how to [customize preview and respond to dndHover](#/customize-preview-and-hover).